Frequently Asked Questions

 Secondly, our program is based on the principle of neuroplasticity, meaning that we focus on retraining the brain to promote long-term recovery and improved function.

-Due to the nature of RehabSwift’s personalised feedback, our program is widely available for anyone in the late sub-acute and chronic stage post stroke.
+Due to the nature of RehabSwift’s personalised feedback, our program is widely available for anyone in the late acute, sub-acute and chronic stage after stroke.

-In fact, a client who took part in our clinical trials was 40 years post-stroke and still saw results!
+For instance, a client four months post-stroke experienced life-changing improvement.
+On the other hand, a stroke survivor who took part in our clinical trials was 40 years post-stroke and still saw results!

-To be eligible for this service, you should:
+To be eligible for this service, one should:

 • Have arm/hand mobility restrictions.